A Coaching Power Tool Created by Rizk Mawass

 Two men wake up one morning and there’s a rainstorm on.
 The one looks out and says ‘Wow, what a storm!
 With weather like this, they can’t expect you to go out and make sales.’
 He stays home.
 The same morning, the other guy looks out – same rain, same storm – and says ‘Wow, what a storm!
 With weather like this, what a great day to go out and make sales!
 Most everybody will be home – especially the salesmen!’

 This story emphasizes that you can’t control the circumstances.
 However, you can control your perception and how to invest in the situation instead of complaining and counting the reasons.
 So as Jimmy Dean said:

 I can’t change the direction of the wind, but I can adjust my sails to always reach my destination.

 Results have the power to create the change you desire, results are the new outcomes of the transformation you are seeking, results are the new behavior of the new life you are creating, and results are the power you will enjoy due to the efforts you are investing.
 And as Andy Roddick said:

 At one point in your life you either have the things you want or the reasons why you don’t.

 Because results will separate the talkers from the doers.

 And Peter Drucker was very clear when he said:

 there are two types of people: those who produce results and those who give you reasons why they didn’t.

-So you have to lose all your excuses in order to find results.
+So you have to lose all your excuses to find results.
 There is always a story behind failure but there is also a result behind success.
-You have all necessary resources to achieve your desire, you have your wisdom, you have your abilities, your skills, your experiences, your learning, your desire and finally your reason why you want such result so as Amit Kalantri said once:
+You have all the necessary resources to achieve your desire, you have your wisdom, you have your abilities, your skills, your experiences, your learning, your desire, and finally your reason why you want such result so as Amit Kalantri said once: